BoldGrid/boldgrid-theme-framework/boldgrid-theme-framework/README.md

 1. Include boldgrid-theme-framework.php from your theme's functions.php

 ## Changelog ##

+### 1.1.1 ###
+* New Feature: Child themes can now be created and work properly.
+* Misc: Replaced Underscore's accessibility classes with Bootstrap's.
+* New Feature: Added support for using heading classes that work with typography controls.
+* Misc: Code refactor of activate class.
+* Misc: Added CodeClimate Configuration.

 ### 1.1 ###
 * Bug fix: Animate.css now can load properly.